pauloesteban/MetaBow-Toolkit/README.md

 ## Bridge application

 The bridge executable allows the connection between a BLE sensor and the extractor patcher.
 You can download the bridge from [this repository](https://github.com/pauloesteban/sensor-tile-osc).
-## Additional notes

-On macOS, the bridge is executed in the background via `shell` object.

-Unfortunately, `shell` is not compatible on Windows, hence, the bridge application needs to be downloaded and executed manually.

 ## Credits